sematext/spm-tracing-api/README.md

 ### Mark traced methods

-To mark methods which should be traced use `com.sematext.spm.client.tracing.Trace` annotation:
+To mark methods that should be traced use `com.sematext.spm.client.tracing.Trace` annotation:

     @Trace
     public void createUser() {